cloudgraphdev/cli/README.md

   $ cloud-graph init [PROVIDER]

 OPTIONS
-  -d, --dgraph=dgraph    Set where dgraph is running (default localhost:8080) -r, --resources
+  -d, --dgraph=dgraph              Set where dgraph is running (default localhost:8080) -p, --port=port                  Set port to serve query engine -q, --query-engine=query-engine  Query engine to launch -r, --resources
   -s, --storage=storage            Select a storage engine to use.
-Currently only supports Dgraph --dev                  Turn on developer mode --directory=directory  Set the folder where CloudGraph will store data. (default cg)
+Currently only supports Dgraph --dev                            Turn on developer mode --directory=directory            Set the folder where CloudGraph will store data. (default cg) --no-serve                       Set to false to not serve a query engine

 EXAMPLES
   $ cg init